Pinterest Hidden Image

 Ingredient Notes

-• Soft silken tofu.
-It's no secret that tofu is often used as an egg replacer due to its high protein content.
+• Soft Silken Tofu: It's no secret that tofu is often used as an egg replacer due to its high protein content.
 This was my first time experimenting with tofu in cookies and the texture of the final recipe is just perfect.
+You can swap the tofu for Greek-style vegan yogurt or vegan sour cream.

-• Cream of tartar.
-Due to its high acidity, this gives the cookies a deliciously tangy and slightly sour flavor.
-It really works so well alongside the other notes of butter and warm cinnamon!
+• Cream Of Tartar: Due to its high acidity, this gives the cookies a deliciously tangy and slightly sour flavor.
+It works so well alongside the other notes of butter and warm cinnamon!

-• Leaveners.
-A combination of baking soda and baking powder creates the perfect cookie.
-Baking soda adds chewiness, and baking powder creates lightness and airiness.
+• Leaveners: A combination of baking soda and baking powder creates the perfect cookie.
+Baking soda creates a chewy texture, and baking powder gives lightness and airiness.

 Pin

-(3) Add the dry ingredients.
-Sift in the flour, cream of tartar, baking soda, baking powder, salt, and cinnamon.
+Step 3: Sift in the all purpose flour, cream of tartar, baking soda, baking powder, salt, and cinnamon.

-(5) Shape and coat the cookies.
-You can use a cookie scoop or melon baller to help measure out the cookies.
-Roll them into balls using your hands, and dip each ball in the cinnamon sugar mixture until evenly coated.
+Step 5: You can use a cookie scoop or ice cream scoop to help measure out the cookies.
+Roll them into balls using your hands, and dip each ball in the cinnamon sugar coating.

 💬 FAQs